Survivor Series (2021): Main event

 In the main event, Raw's WWE Champion Big E faced SmackDown's Universal Champion Roman Reigns (accompanied by Paul Heyman).
 Big E attempted the Apron Splash, but Reigns moved out of the way.
 Big E applied a Stretch Muffler, but Reigns escaped.
 Reigns performed a Rock Bottom on Big E for a nearfall.
 Reigns performed a Superman Punch twice, but missed a Spear attempt and Big E performed a Spear through the ropes to put Reigns on the floor.
 Big E attempted a second one, but Reigns countered with the Guillotine submission.
 Big E countered the submission and performed a Big Ending on Reigns, who got his foot on the bottom rope during the pin.
 Reigns performed a Spear for a nearfall.
 On the outside, Big E threw Reigns into the announce table and the barricade, but Reigns reversed another attack and threw Big E into the steel steps.
 Reigns performed a Superman Punch, and back in the ring, Reigns attacked Big E's injured knee and performed a second Spear on Big E to win the match.
-Although this gave SmackDown another win, it was only SmackDown's second win for the night, with the final score being Raw 5, SmackDown 2.
+Although this gave SmackDown another win, it was only SmackDown's second win for the night, with the final score being 5–2.

-Reception

-The event received mostly negative reviews from critics and fans alike, specifically towards the Survivor Series elimination matches, which received average reviews, but the battle royal being the most disliked match.
-Criticism was also directed at promoting the event as the 25th anniversary of The Rock's WWE debut but without a live appearance or even a pre-recorded message by The Rock himself.
-The Rock only appeared in archive footage that highlighted his career.

-The event was voted by readers of the Wrestling Observer Newsletter as the Worst Major Wrestling Show of 2021.